Blockstream/satellite/README.md

     If when running the receiver the program exits due to `segmentation fault`, you can check whether this is related to the Blockstream Satellite GNU Radio out-of-tree (OOT) modules.
-By OOT modules, we mean the `framers` and `blockstream` modules, the former within the `gr-framers` folder and the latter within the `gr-blocksat` folder of the root folder in this project.
-In the sequel, we will take the `blockstream` module as reference in the examples, but the same procedure applies to the `framers` module.
+By OOT modules, we mean the `framers` and `blocksat` modules, the former within the `gr-framers` folder and the latter within the `gr-blocksat` folder of the root folder in this project.
+In the sequel, we will take the `blocksat` module as reference in the examples, but the same procedure applies to the `framers` module.

     Before starting to debug, ensure that `ldconfig` is (or was) executed after module installation.
 This step is automatically executed when running `sudo